-Other storage places for important prope documents, etc. erty or documents, other titles, passport, financial
+Other storage places for important property or documents, other titles, passport, financial documents, etc.

 Insurance policies:

-Life -
+Life

-Health -
+Health

-Disability -
+Disability

-Automobile -
+Automobile

-Homeowners -
+Homeowners

-Excess liability -
+Excess liability

-Long-term care -
+Long-term care

-Other -
+Other

-Current papers/receipts for filing tax returnsupporting records ns and income tax returi ns for last five years and
+rns and income tax returns for last five years and

 Do you have a safe deposit box?
-Location of keys, inventory Yes No =
+Location of keys, inventory Yes No

-Other signatures (Most banks seal safe deposit boxes after a probate court) person dies, until the e xecutor of the W Vill is recogr - nized by the
+Other signatures (Most banks seal safe deposit boxes after a probate court) person dies, until the executor of the Will is recognized by th

-Other essential keys -
+Other essential keys

 Date: Signature: